It's Traditional! With a big "T".

 ✝️ The Continuing Presence

 Sacred Tradition is not a relic of the past but the living voice of Christ continuing to speak through His Church.
-Through apostolic succession and the guidance of the Holy Spirit, the same Jesus who taught the apostles continues to teach us today.
-Tradition makes Christ's presence not just a memory but a present reality.
+Through apostolic succession and the guidance of the Holy Spirit, the same Jesus who taught the apostles continues to teach us today — not through private inspirations or individual Bible reading alone, but through the living community He established and promised to preserve until the end of time (Mt 28:20).

 π‘️ Standing on the Shoulders of Giants

 When we embrace Sacred Tradition, we stand on the shoulders of apostles, martyrs, saints, and doctors of the Church.
 Their wisdom, sanctity, and sacrifice have preserved the deposit of faith so that we might receive it intact.
-Our task is to be faithful links in this golden chain of tradition.
+Our task is to be faithful links in this golden chain of tradition — receiving it gratefully, understanding it as deeply as we can, living it faithfully in our circumstances, and handing it on completely to those who come after us.

 Comments